LappleApple/awesome-leading-and-managing/People-Ops-Perf-Reviews-and-Goal-setting.md

 - [Three Paths in the Tech Industry: Founder, Executive, or Employee](http://blog.ycombinator.com/three-paths-in-the-tech-industry-founder-executive-or-employee/) - by Michael Seibel.
 Takeaway: pros, cons, and strategies for pursuing all three paths.

 - [Uncovering the Secret Powers of MailChimp Employees Through Apprenticeships](https://blog.mailchimp.com/uncovering-the-secret-powers-of-mailchimp-employees-through-apprenticeships/) - by MailChimp.
 Takeaway: MailChimp created a 90-day apprenticeship program for employees to explore their interests and curiosity about other roles.
 The program has strengthened diversity efforts and also helped employees launch new careers.

+- [When Mentoring Turns Toxic](https://qz.com/526226/when-mentoring-turns-toxic/) - by Lorraine Duffy Merkl.
+Takeaway: "In a best-case scenario, mentors induct young people into the traditions of their professions.
+But this dynamic can set the stage for destructive behavior, McClelland writes.
+Sometimes mentors try to stamp out daring ideas that threaten long-held principles in their fields.
+Others may see themselves as “gatekeepers” whose role is to cut upstarts down to size.
+And basic narcissism may lead mentors to act out when they feel threatened by promising protégés.
+Mentoring relationships can also go awry when young professionals feel beholden to their advisers."

 ### Performance Reviews
 “We see things not as they are but as we are.”
 Giving reviews is a place where bias lurks.
 Understand the cognitive bias cheatsheet and mental models list and you’ll at least acknowledge that we’re all biased.